Engin-Boot/capture-behavior-of-a-visit-counter-sriyasrini23/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given the visitor software can make graphs
+  Given the visitor software can make graphs and store per day counts

   When the week ends

-  Then a graph with visitors per day is included in the reoprt
+  Then a graph with visitors count per day is included in the report

 Scenario: Alert when seating capacity is full